bubbl-oss/BChat/README.md

 ### TODO:

-- Add CONTRIBUTING guide
+[ ] Add CONTRIBUTING guide

-- Explain this project?
+[ ] Explain this project?
 No?

+[ ] After posting a message, scroll back down to the message

+[] Add chat rooms

+[ ] Should be able to share chat rooms?

+[ ] Add proper meta tag information